 Where AI comes in, specifically the neural networks and machine learning aspects of AI, is that it enables running a limited number of simulation variations to produce a machine learning model or “brain” that can then be applied to run further simulations significantly faster than before, even faster than physics-based ROMs.
 This allows engineers to quickly optimize a design.
 The types of simulations that can use this data-driven approach include acoustic, thermal and heat transfer, structural, and fatigue life.

-System Level Modeling
+AI Simulation for System Level Modeling

 System level modeling is mostly applied to 1D models to run simulations very quickly.
 AI is applied this way is called “system level learning” through an approach called deep reinforcement learning.
 It’s typically used to produce a control that works by interacting with the 1D simulation model (environment) to run hundreds of thousands or millions of fast 1D simulation sequences.